dxctechnology/dxc-prototype/bootstrap/README.md

     Linux workstation, but harder in that more steps have to be performed, and the risk of human error is considerably higher.

+Creation of the Bootstrap Bastion is optional.
+It's an option if your workstation uses Windows.
+If you are on a Mac or Linux Workstation, you can download and run the code direct from your Workstation.

+Once you have finished using the Bootstrap Bastion, you can delete the Stack which created it, or you can update the Stack, changing the EnvironmentType to "standby", which will reduce the AutoScaling Group which wraps it to 0, so nothing normally will run.
+This will allow you to again update the Stack in the future, changing the EnvironmentType back to "small" (or larger), to start using it again.

 ### Configure a DNS record to allow login to the Bootstrap Bastion

 There should be an initial Domain created within Route53, named dxcp.technology.
 We need to create a single new record with the Public IP Address of the Bootstrap Bastion, named bootstrap.dxcp.technology.

 ## Login to Bootstrap LinuxBastion as a member of the BootstrapAdministrators Group